 Here are the benefits and golden rules of indoor cycling.

 What Are the Benefits of Indoor Riding?

-Posture and Pedal Stroke: Since you don’t need to manage your bike around other riders, terrain, and traffic, it gives you the best setting to practice your pedal stroke while retaining proper posture.
-You can include a mirror in your setup to offer you self-guided feedback from the start to the end of your session.
-This translates to form over force, and you can achieve each interval while retaining proper posture.
+Posture and Pedal Stroke: Since you don't need to manage your bike around other riders, terrain, or traffic, it gives you the best setting to discover and practice your preferred pedal stroke while retaining proper posture.
+Including a mirror in your setup will allow you to critique and guide yourself from session to session.
+This translates to form over force, which will enable you to achieve each interval in the most efficient manner possible.

-The Training is Time Efficient: You will not enjoy clear skies and perfect weather all week.
-However, that doesn’t mean that you should top training until the weather is favorable.
-With an indoor bike, you beat the challenge of quality riding efficiently, while avoiding nasty weather days.
+The Training is Time Efficient: You will not enjoy clear skies and perfect weather every day, all week, each month, or for the whole year.
+However, that doesn't mean that you should top training.
+With an indoor bike, you beat the challenge of quality riding efficiently while avoiding nasty weather.

 The Golden Rules of Indoor Riding

 Before you hop on your indoor bike, there are a few rules you need to keep in mind.
 They include: